 As I try to imagine what it would be like at my house in the event of a flood, or a tornado, or another type of emergency, I picture my sweet dog, Summer, panicked and afraid.
 She tends to run away or hide in a corner when she is scared.
 It is a terrible mental image, but one that has driven me to keep a few more things in mind, to make sure I am completely prepared.

 - ID your pet.
 Make sure your pet wears a collar with current ID tags at all times.
-It’s hard to know how your pet will react in an emergency, and if he/she runs away, proper identification is important.
+It’s hard to know how your pet will react in an emergency, and if he runs away, proper identification is important.
+An even better option is to microchip your pet so he still has identification should his collar and tags fall off.

 Are you ready to make your Pet Emergency Kit?
 I can think of no better time than the present.
 Your four-legged friends will thank you.